Skip to main content

 Do I need health, character and / or English assessments for a SESR visa application?

 Depending on your country of nationality, you may require health examinations to process your visa.
-Hannan Tew Immigration will advise you of
+Hannan Tew Lawyers will advise you of the relevant assessments once you have completed the information questionnaire.

 I need to do an English assessment for my SESR visa, which one is appropriate?